ssunbob/PokaPlayer-FrontEnd/README.md

 # PokaPlayer-FrontEnd
+> Frontend of PokaPlayer

-This Branch contain some custom changes based on original master branch.
+> This Branch contain some custom changes based on original master branch.
+## ChangePoint
 * pwa self-host.
-* change default-font to no-webfont.
+* change default-font to no-webfont.(except iconfont)
 * use thinner pic for default headerBgSource setting.
 ## Usage
 1. install